-Tuition Compensation (over 12 mon on (over 12 months) Non-Housed Housed (w/meals) Athletic Non-Exempt 100% \$400/Month \$300/Month Residential Non-Exempt 100% \$400/Month \$300/Month Other Non-Exempt 100% \$400/Month \$300/Month
+[Tuition Compensation (over 12 months) Non-Housed Housed (w/meals) Athletic Non-Exempt 100% \$400/Month \$300/Month Residential Non-Exempt 100% \$400/Month \$300/Month Other Non-Exempt 100% \$400/Month \$300/Month

 Along with a monthly stipend, graduate assistants may also receive compensation in the form a housing and meal plans.
 Graduate assistants may be housed with other graduate assistants in apartment or homes not filled by undergraduate students.
 In the case that there is no available housing, other accommodations may be made.
 If a graduate assistant chooses to obtain their own housing, there will be no compensation for housing.
 In addition, GA's may receive reduced cost (or not cost) access to meals served through the Dining Hall.
 The GA will be responsible for meals when the Dining Hall is not in operation.
 GA's who are eligible in their sport are not allowed to play, while in the Graduate Assistantship Program.
-A student can apply begin work to the GA program after finishing their eligibility.
+A student can begin work after finishing their eligibility.